 Exercise normal safety precautions in China.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local conditions.

 Exercise a high degree of caution in Xinjiang Uighur Autonomous Region (Xinjiang) due to the volatile security situation and heightened ethnic tensions.
-See Safety and security.
+See

 - In August 2017, a magnitude 7.0 earthquake struck Jiuzhaigou County in northern Sichuan Province, causing significant structural damage.
 Jiuzhaigou Valley is a major tourist destination.
 Authorities advise the valley is closed to tourists until further notice.
-See Additional information.
+See

 - Foreigners have been the target of a number of scams.
 These often involve a stranger approaching you, offering a massage or to have a drink.
-See Safety and security.
+See

 - If you're involved in a criminal matter or investigation, or directly or indirectly in a civil or commercial dispute, you may not be allowed to leave China until the matter is resolved.
 See